IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

 As you can begin to tell, as the number of API endpoints increases, documenting and managing them becomes increasingly difficult.
 One solution to this is to use the [OpenAPI Specification](https://swagger.io/specification/).
 This has a plethora of tools around for documenting, creating stub projects, and more, in a variety of languages.
 And it is supported by ICF!

-1. Let's take stock of our API by listing out all the endpoints:
+1. Let's take stock of our APIs by listing out all the endpoints:

     ```bash
     ibmcloud fn api list